-The current monarch and prime minister are:

-Sovereign: Queen Elizabeth II (since 1952) Prime Minister: Theresa May (since 2016)
+The current monarch and prime minister are: Sovereign: Queen Elizabeth II (since 1952) Prime Minister: Boris Johnson (since 2019)

 England has existed as a unified entity since the 10th century; the union between England and Wales, began in 1284 with the Statute of Rhuddlan, which was not formalized until 1536 with an Act of Union.
 In another Act of Union in 1707, England and Scotland agreed to permanently join as Great Britain.
-The legislative union of Great Britain and Ireland was implemented in 1801, with the adoption of the name the http://www.infoplease.com/country/united-kingdom.html and http://www.infoplease.com/ipa/A0108078.html#ixzz1fnATw3d5

-United Kingdom of Great Britain and Ireland.
+The legislative union of Great Britain and Ireland was implemented in 1801, with the adoption of the name the United Kingdom of Great Britain and Ireland.
 The Anglo-Irish treaty of 1921 formalized a partition of Ireland; six northern Irish counties remained part of the United Kingdom as Northern Ireland and the current name of the country, the United Kingdom of Great Britain and Northern Ireland, was adopted in 1927.